wmluke/pipes/readme.md

 ## Install

-Add to `hitch-core` to your project's pom.xml file:
+Add to `pipes-core` to your project's pom.xml file:

 ```xml
 <repositories>